COVID-19 Updates: uc.edu/publichealth

 UC students are encouraged to use their UConnect Email for all things related to UC.
 It is the official means of communication to you from UC.
 University, College and Program communications will only be sent to your UConnect accounts.
 These emails will include information and deadlines regarding registration, tuition and fee billing, policy changes and graduation applications.
 Students are expected to check their UConnect emails daily.
 Professional and respectful verbal and written communication are required at all times.

-To access your email, go to uc.edu, click Tools in the upper right corner and select Student Email.
+To access your email, go to uc.edu and scroll to the bottom.
+Under UC Tools select Email.

-Please note: Unless you have already accessed and changed your initial password, it will be Uc!mmddyyyy. ("mmddyyyy" is your full date of birth starting with the two digit month, two digit day and four digit year of your birth; example: March 10, 1996 = Uc!03101996.)
+Please note: Unless you have already accessed and changed your initial password, it will be Uc!mmddyyyy. ("mmddyyyy" is your full date of birth starting with the two digit month, two digit day and four digit year of your birth; example: March 10, 2000 = Uc!03102000.)
 Please be aware of the case sensitive password.

 Learn about One Stop Student Services